 - 3.1 Issues covered by other specific procedures will not be dealt with under this policy.
 For example: - Academic Appeals and Reviews, the procedures for which can be found in Section 17 of the Student Regulations. - Complaints relating to services provided by The SU (Students' Union), which should be pursued with The SU in the first instance by emailing su-cda@bath.ac.uk - Complaints relating to franchise, validated or partner institution provision, should the Institutional Agreement allow, will be dealt with according to the franchise, validated or partner institution's procedures, unless they relate to a University service.
-Where the complaint is not resolved at this level the student may request a review by the Appeals Panel under Stage 3 of this policy and procedure. - Complaints relating directly to a student apprentice's Employer will be dealt with according to the Employer's own complaint's procedures. - Complaints relating to university accommodation, which should be submitted under the Accommodation Services' own complaints procedure.
-Where the complaint is not resolved at this level the student may request a review by the Appeals Panel under Stage 3 of this policy and procedure.

-- Complaints relating to the service provided by Westwood Nursery should be submitted under the Westwood Nursery's own complaints procedure. - Complaints about any form of discrimination, bullying, harassment or victimisation which will be dealt with through the Dignity and Respect policy. - 3.2 Issues may be raised that do not fall neatly into the category of just this procedure.
+Where the complaint is not resolved at this level the student may request a review by the Appeals Panel under Stage 3 of this policy and procedure. - Complaints relating to university accommodation, which should be submitted under the Accommodation Services' own complaints procedure.
+Where the complaint is not resolved at this level the student may request a review by the Appeals Panel under Stage 3 of this policy and procedure. - Complaints relating to the service provided by Westwood Nursery should be submitted under the Westwood Nursery's own complaints procedure. - Complaints about any form of discrimination, bullying, harassment or victimisation which will be dealt with through the Dignity and Respect policy. - 3.2 Issues may be raised that do not fall neatly into the category of just this procedure.
 Where matters are raised under more than one of the procedures, that relate to common facts, then the normal approach will be to consider the matters through a joint process.
 For example, where a student raises a complaint under the Student Complaints Policy and Procedure that also needs to be investigated under the Dignity and Respect Policy and Procedure, the University will normally have one joint investigation under both policies and procedures (and the relevant disciplinary procedure).
 Normally this decision will be made at the level of the Deputy Director of HR / Head of Student Policy & Safeguarding.